yguenduez/nerd-neck/readme.md

 If the angle of the IMU passes a certain threshold and stays there for a certain amount of y seconds, the device will start beeping, notifying the person to rectify its position.

+## Problems:

+Gyroscope does drift, when integrated over time, so we need to correct those values with sensor fusion algorithms, with other sensor values.
+Both IMUs we can use, also come with an accelerometer.
+So we combine smooth short-them gyroscope data with long-term stability of accelerometer data.

+Possible Filters:

+- **Complementary filter** (simpler but effective for many use cases).
+- **Madgwick filter** (a fast, quaternion-based algorithm for IMUs).
+- **Mahony filter** (similar to Madgwick with some differences in accuracy and computation).
+- **Kalman filter** (complex but precise, especially for combining multiple sensors).

+**Note**: As we are only interested in the tilt of the IMU (diff angle to the vertical z-axis), we can neglect the yaw angle (which would be corrected be the magnetometer, which we do not have).

+So we can use either Madgwick or Mahony with only given accelerometer and gyro values.

 ## IMU Sensors

 We have several IMU Sensors